dstrack/APEX_API_Tracer/README.md

 1. A call to invocate the original procedure or functions.
 2. A call to APEX_DEBUG.LOG_LONG_MESSAGE to produce log entries for all argument values and function return values of the invocation.
 Arguments of type IN, OUT, and IN/OUT are logged.

+For arguments and return values of type table, pl/sql table, type or varray the Count of rows is logged.
+For records the record type and individual elements are logged.

 For other packages where the above-mentioned conditions do not apply, you can manually add generated code with invocations to the api_trace package to support logging for prepared functions or procedures in your own packages.